What an ISO image can do for you?

 In the following, I will describe how to create an ISO image from your operating system.

 Create Windows 10 ISO from the current installation

 Windows 10 has built-in feature DISM that allows you to capture Windows image under recovery environment.
 To use it, you need a Windows 10 recovery media or installation disk.
 With that prepared, you can follow the steps below to capture Windows 10 recovery image .

 1. Boot your PC from the recovery media or installation media.

-2. If you boot from the installation disc, then you can press Shift + F10 at Windows Setup screen to bring out command prompt.
-If you boot from recovery media, then select Troubleshoot > Advanced options > Command Prompt.
+2. If you boot from the installation disc, you can press Shift + F10 at Windows Setup screen to bring out command prompt.
+If you boot from a recovery media, then select Troubleshoot > Advanced options > Command Prompt.